-The PS4 is a great console, and the PS4 Slim does nothing to dampen that enthusiasm.
+The PS4 is a great console, and the PS4 Slim does nothing to change that conclusion.
 Where it takes away an optical port, it gives back with improved power efficiency, networking capabilities and a sleek new form factor.

-Launching at a relatively affordable price, and now boasting a superb catalogue of games, it's easy to recommend, even if its Xbox One S rival boasts flashier specs equally worthy of your attention.
+Launching at a relatively affordable price, and now boasting a superb catalogue of games, it's easy to recommend – even if its Xbox One S rival boasts flashier specs that are also worthy of your attention.

 No one likes to waste power and deal with insane energy bills, so it's reassuring to see Sony dialling back the PS4's power consumption.
-Though the original PS4's looks have become comfortingly familiar, the new smaller, more reserved design will make it an easier fit for many AV set-ups.
+Though the original PS4's looks have become comfortingly familiar, the smaller and more reserved design of the new PS4 Slim make it an easier fit for many AV setups.

-Networking improvements make the PS4 Slim a more stable online gaming machine, and the new DualShock 4 even gives a nod to pro-gaming e-sports players.
-It's also easier than ever to install a new hard drive (though a 1TB drive really should come as standard now).
+Networking improvements mean the PS4 Slim is a more stable online gaming machine, and the new DualShock 4 even gives a nod to pro-gaming esports players.
+It's also easier than ever to install a new hard drive (though a 1TB drive comes as standard in most cases now).

-When sat next to the Xbox One S, which isn't massively more expensive than the 2016 PlayStation Slim, it's hard not to feel a little jealous of Microsoft's machine's 4K Blu-ray player.
-It's a luxury, for sure, but it's a future proofed one that may mean the PS4 Slim is relegated before its time.
+When sat next to the Xbox One S, which isn't massively more expensive than the 2016 PlayStation 4 Slim, it's hard not to feel a little jealous of the 4K Blu-ray player inside the Microsoft machine.
+It's a luxury, for sure, but it's a future-proofed one that may mean the PS4 Slim is relegated before its time.